Frequently Asked Questions

 Simply click on the “register” option showing on the top right corner of our website and fill in the required information.
 Once done you will receive an e-mail requesting copies of your passport and proof of residence (i.e: Emirates ID, tenancy contract, DEWA bill or employment letter) which you will need to send to email@example.com.
 Once completed, your details will be verified and you will receive an e-mail within 2 to 3 working days notifying you that your account on Beehive has been activated.
 In some cases additional documents may be required.

 What is the minimum amount required to open an account on Beehive?
 And what is the minimum/maximum bid? +

 Investment on Beehive is intended to support business expansion, for areas such as working capital and growth financing, and therefore are unsecured against specific assets.
 To reduce the risk of default, all businesses must provide the necessary guarantees in line with UAE practices.
 This includes (i) an undated but signed cheque for the total facility; and (ii) at least one personal guarantee which is drafted under DIFC Law.

-Each business undergoes a rigorous risk assessment undertaken by our experienced internal risk team and further supported by robust third party on site verification.
+Each business undergoes a rigorous risk assessment undertaken by our experienced internal risk team and further supported by robust on-site verification.
 Only successful businesses will be listed on the Beehive marketplace.

 Each finance request is given its own rating based on a multiple number of data points which contribute towards an overall risk band.
 Using our own proprietary risk model, we look at both quantitative and qualitative measurements, including revenue growth, profitability, strength of management team, sector competitiveness, etc. The metrics which are provided on the platform are a summary of the multiple data points we review during our risk assessment process.
-Learn More.
+Learn More